Best Time to Visit Paris: Season-by-Season Guide (2026) Skip to content

 Spring Blossoms and Gardens

-The highlight of Parisian spring unfolds from late March through mid-April, when cherry blossoms (sakura) paint gardens in delicate whites and pinks.
-The Jardin des Plantes showcases spectacular cherry blossom displays, with peak bloom typically occurring around mid-April.
-Other essential gardens include the Luxembourg Gardens, where spring flowers burst forth across manicured lawns and sculptures, and the Tuileries Garden, featuring thousands of fresh plantings.
+The headline event of a Parisian spring runs from late March through mid-April, when the cherry blossoms (sakura) wash the gardens in soft whites and pinks.
+The Jardin des Plantes puts on the best of it, with peak bloom usually landing around mid-April.
+Don’t skip the Luxembourg Gardens either, where spring flowers spill across the lawns and around the statues, or the Tuileries, freshly planted with thousands of new blooms.

-The Champ de Mars becomes a photographer’s paradise in spring, with the Eiffel Tower framed against blooming flowers and green foliage.
-Parc de Sceaux, located just outside Paris, transforms into a spectacular display of spring bulbs, flowering trees, and Renaissance charm.
-Spring is ideal for day trips from Paris to the Palace of Versailles, where formal gardens explode with color.
+The Champ de Mars turns into a photographer’s playground in spring, the Eiffel Tower rising behind flowers and new green.
+Just outside the city, Parc de Sceaux erupts with spring bulbs and flowering trees against its Renaissance backdrop.
+Spring is also the season for day trips from Paris out to the Palace of Versailles, where the formal gardens come into full color.

 Beautiful Luxembourg Garden in Paris with spring flowers